ktakagaki/UbuntuAutoinstall/Lenovo_S12_Install.md

 **It is unknown to me right now if I have to format the entire harddrive as fat32/vfat32 before partitioning as I have created a new GPT partition table with the #gdisk -o command. this may cause the installation to be unbootable after chrooting**.
 The wiki states
 > **Warning:** If a new UEFI system partition has been created on a UEFI/GPT system, it must be formatted with a fat32 or vfat32 file system.
-Failure to do so will result in an unbootable installation:
+Failure to do so will result in an unbootable installation [Generate an fstab](https://wiki.archlinux.org/index.php/Beginners%27_guide#Generate_an_fstab)

 - lsblk /dev/sda
 - mkfs.vfat -F32 /dev/sda1